Gallery: Wildlife Photographer of the Year 2013

 'The President's crown' by Michael Nichols displays a giant sequoia tree (Sequoiadendron giganteum) in all its glory.

-To generate this image of 'The President', a 3,200-year-old giant sequoia (Sequoiadendron giganteum) in Sequoia National Park, California, a team of climbers scaled a nearby 75-metre tree and took 84 photographs that would be stitched together (click to enlarge the photo).
-Michael ‘Nick’ Nichols says that his main job in creating this picture was to sit nervously in a tent at the base of the tree and let out frequent gasps of awe as video from the climbers fed down to his viewer.
+To generate this image of 'The President', a 3,200-year-old giant sequoia (Sequoiadendron giganteum) in Sequoia National Park, California, a team of climbers scaled a nearby 75-metre tree and took 84 photographs that would be stitched together (click to enlarge the photo). write my essay Michael ‘Nick’ Nichols says that his main job in creating this picture was to sit nervously in a tent at the base of the tree and let out frequent gasps of awe as video from the climbers fed down to his viewer.